 Ah ha!
 At last, the old school secret to keeping your clothes soft and snugly without toxic chemicals.
 It's time to say goodbye to those expensive detergents that do more harm than good.
 You can even enjoy truly soft and wrinkle free clothes if they are hung properly without wrinkles.
+If you want truly soft and clean laundry, we highly recommend our Organic Sustainable Laundry Soapnuts which are the only all-in-one laundry soap and fabric softener that falls from a tree and are immediately ready to use.
 Alternatively, simply adding one cup of apple cider vinegar to your wash load during the rinse cycle will help avoid stiff clothing.
 This mostly happens with jeans and towels, but can be used whenever you would like to soften your clothes.
 Any vinegar odors will dissipate as the clothes dry, but you can add a few drops of lavender or lemongrass essential oils in the vinegar to enjoy a natural pleasant aroma.

 Be sure to use only 100% natural essential oils to ensure no spotting occurs.
 If you want to increase the natural pleasant aroma from the essential oils, you can dilute the essential oils with water in a spray bottle and spritz your clothes while their hanging on the line.
 Vinegar is known to reduce fading and brighten colors.

 Washers work differently between makes and models so adding vinegar during the rinse cycle will vary, but in most cases adding vinegar to the fabric softener bin will release the vinegar during the rinse cycle.
 Using vinegar is completely safe and works perfectly using all natural ingredients so you won't be putting the health of your family at risk and there's no need to wait around to fill the bin.